jdhanju/stack-adapt-test/README.md

 }
 ```

 In the code above I have created a function called arrIndexValue that takes an array index number as a parameter.
-This will allow you to check the value of any index in the array arr!
-This approach will allow you to have less repetitive code in the future if you find yourself checking the values in arr often.
+This will allow you to check the value of any index in the array arr.
+Also, this approach lets you have less repetitive code in the future if you find yourself checking the values of arr often.

 I did remove a good chunk of code within the examples I have provided.
 Please let me know if it is vital to keep some of the code that was removed.
 If so I can go ahead, and provide feedback on your original code, and adjust my examples accordingly